grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 `otelcol.processor.filter` accepts and filters telemetry data from other `otelcol` components using the [OpenTelemetry Transformation Language (OTTL)][OTTL].
+If any of the OTTL statements evaluates to true, the telemetry data is dropped.

 OTTL statements consist of [OTTL Converter functions][], which act on paths.
 A path is a reference to a telemetry data such as:
 * Resource attributes.
 * Instrumentation scope name.
 * Span attributes.
-If any condition is met, the telemetry data is dropped (each condition is ORed together).

 In addition to the [standard OTTL Converter functions][OTTL Converter functions], the following metrics-only functions are used exclusively by the processor: